orzy/p2/README.md

 # P2

-This is a PHP framework and library.
+The PHP framework and library.

 Note: This project is deprecated.
-Please go to P3 or Papi.
+Please go to [P3](https://github.com/orzy/p3) or [Papi](https://github.com/orzy/papi).